TheoMirandes/GhadatOmran/README.md

 - 👋 Hi, I’m @GhadatOmran
 - 👀 I’m interested in Binance
-- 🌱 I’m currently learning About Economic Projects
+- 🌱 I’m currently learning About Economic Project
 - 💞️ I’m looking to collaborate on Situation
 - 📫 How to reach me with mailing me or talk